by John Salt - Updated November 2024

 your power supply is under rated, a good computerized RC battery charger

-Most power supplies these days, even the fairly cheap ones will have over current and over heat protection so it is generally not an issue, you just wouldn't be able to charge at the maximum charge rate your charger is rated at as the power supply automatically starts limiting output if it is being overworked.
+Most power supplies these days, even the fairly cheap ones will have over current and over heat protection so it is generally not an issue, you just wouldn't be able to charge at the maximum charge rate your charger is rated at.

 Many of the features to look for in a best RC battery charger I already covered on the LiPo Battery page, but here is a recap plus other important features: